 To change your logo go to the 'Page Master' under the 'Design' menu

 I'm afraid I find this place a sad and bleak 1980s pastiche of a Scottish fishing village.
 Just to embellish the awful architectural mishmash, the houses are set too far back from the sea from which they are separated by a car park which makes matters even worse.
 Even sadder when one reads Cowper who in the late 19th century described the pre-marina anchorage as "a perfect little port".
 And in 1923 the first Clyde Cruising Club directions called it a 'snug anchorage'.
 Alas no more.
-There seems nothing to commend Craobh as a place, although the marina itself is fine I am told, well used too, and very prettily situated if you keep your back to the car park and admire the view (ph 01852 500 222).
+If only those houses could be replaced with some low-level, imaginative modern architecture, and the car park grassed over and landscaped.
+There seems rather little to commend Craobh as a place, although the marina itself is fine I am told, well used too, and very prettily situated if you keep your back to the car park and admire the view (ph 01852 500 222).
+And, as has been pointed out to me, the alternative to the marina might have been an ugly sprawling fish-farm which would bring in far less local revenue.
+Be grateful for small mercies.

 The Lord of the Isles pub is large and open plan, so not particularly cosy, but the views are nice.
 The food is definitely good pub grub, the ale is real, and the staff friendly (ph 01852 500 658).
 And in 2019 it won the Catering Scotland Pub Excellence award.
 It has now opened a shop which sounds good.
 There was a general store in the village itself until it closed down in 2010 (unsurprising as hardly anyone actually lives there, although I am told that those that do are really trying to make the place work).
 There is a small craft shop — The Giving Tree.

 Riding stables are close by for those that way inclined (ph 01852 500 632).